nils-werner/dont_drop/README.txt

 [INSTALLATION]

-1. Upload the 'single_navgroup_behaviour' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'dont_drop' folder in this archive to your Symphony 'extensions' folder.

-2. Enable it by selecting the "Single Navgroup Behaviour" entry, choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Don't Drop!" entry, choose Enable from the with-selected menu, then click Apply.

 [CHANGELOG]